 Which business process model notations are evaluated in the studies?
-As it can be seen in the all studies evaluate the understanding of business process models in BPMN notation (OMG, 2011).
+As it can be seen in all the studies evaluate the understanding of business process models in BPMN notation (OMG, 2011).
 Study Bera et al. (2019) compares the understanding between models in BPMN (OMG, 2011) and EPC (Scheer and Nüttgens, 2000).

 What contributions have been reported about the application of the eye-tracker device to evaluate the understanding of process models?
 The selected studies present results that show that the application of the eye-tracking device can offer essential contributions to the understanding of the process models.
 Table 10 presents the contributions of the selected studies.